 - No option for a rudder

-8. Best Cheap Three Person Inflatable Kayak: Coleman Big Basin(TM) Three Person Kayak
+8. Best Cheap Three Person Inflatable Kayak: Sevylor Big Basin(TM) Three Person Kayak

 Take your family on their next water adventure in the Coleman Big Basin 3-Person Kayak by Sevylor.
 The heavy-duty PVC construction and rugged tarpaulin bottom makes it ready for anything from a calm lake to easy whitewater.
 Just in case you do hit a snag while you’re out there, the multiple air chambers will help you get back to shore without totally deflating your day or your boat.
 The adjustable seats make the ride more comfortable no matter how far you explore, while the spray covers help keep you dry during your trip.
 This is one of the few three person inflatable kayaks that allow for more people and more fun.
 Don’t forget to order three kayak paddles, and a powerful but easy to use pump.

 - Multiple air chambers keep boat afloat even when punctured

 - Tracking fin makes navigating simpler

 - Not so great for rocky beaches and shorlines

 - Middle seat doesn’t offer enough leg room for an adult

 9. Best Cheap Kids Kayak: Lifetime Youth Six Foot Wave Kayak